Best Electronic Drum Sets

 As you would expect, the pads on the new flagship kit from Roland belong to the V-Series.
 However, these are a bit different compared to the previous generation.
 Not only do they look like real drum heads, but the sensitivity and feedback are almost the same.
 On top of that, you can customize the performance of each pad in many different ways.

 Considering how complex the design of TD-50KV is, it is fair to say that mobility was not something Roland was focused on when designing this thing.
 It is heavy, large and full of hardware components that need precision adjustment.
 Using this kit for frequent gigging is not ideal.

 The all new TD-50 module from Roland brings a number of important changes compared to its predecessor, the TD-30.
 For starters, it comes with XLR support which means that you can hook it up to a PA system.
 However, its strongest side is its versatility.
 TD-50 allows you to customize the output for various environments, change the response of the pads and so much more.

 Incredible versatility and customization options

 Roland TD-50K is the new standard.
 That is the only real way we can describe this impressive drum set.
 They have taken the performance of TD-30 series and pushed them to a whole new level of excellence.

 We recently made a full review of this beast right here.

 If you need a professional kit and have an unlimited budget, TD-50K is the only real way to go at the moment.

 The ATV ADrum rivals the Roland series of V drums.
 For beginners and advanced users, it is quite easy to use and super high quality.
-They are definitely in the right track and currently Roland’s shadow.
+They are definitely on the right track and currently in Roland’s shadow.

 This version gives room for adjustments.
 You can purchase more kits to expand the sound outputs, although the custom kits work pretty fine.